mishelashala/intro-to-ddd/003-strategic-design.md

 By creating an open protocol for others to connect, intentionally or not, we transform the project into an upstream team in a customer-supplier relationship with other teams.

+### Published Language

+By using one-to-one translations between bounded contexts we can end up coupling teams and freezing development.
+Too many bounded contexts with too many translations is maintainability nightmare.

+Instead, adopt a common published language that expresses all the domain information to aid teams.
+Let each team and subsystem translate directly from the published language instead of translating to each specific context.
+Translations can ocur, just like the ACL, in one or both directions.

+The open-host protocol is a good example for the neeed of a published language in a project.

+Always document the common medium of communication for the published language.
+The medium can be, http, sockets, buffers, etc.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)